Abcam plc (ABCM) Shares Plummet Below 1-Year High

 ABCM’s Market Performance

-The stock of Abcam plc (ABCM) has seen a -4.64% decrease in the past week, with a 5.04% rise in the past month, and a 16.50% gain in the past quarter.
-The volatility ratio for the week is 3.55%, and the volatility levels for the past 30 days are at 4.11% for ABCM..
-The simple moving average for the past 20 days is -2.09% for ABCM’s stock, with a 8.47% simple moving average for the past 200 days.
+The stock of Abcam plc (ABCM) has seen a -3.39% decrease in the past week, with a 1.82% rise in the past month, and a 13.09% gain in the past quarter.
+The volatility ratio for the week is 4.54%, and the volatility levels for the past 30 days are at 4.44% for ABCM.
+The simple moving average for the last 20 days is -5.39% for ABCM stock, with a simple moving average of 5.52% for the last 200 days.

-Volatility was left at 4.11%, however, over the last 30 days, the volatility rate increased by 3.55%, as shares surge +3.74% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +20.55% upper at present.
+Volatility was left at 4.44%, however, over the last 30 days, the volatility rate increased by 4.54%, as shares sank -0.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +13.61% upper at present.

 Stock Fundamentals for ABCM